dw-0/kiauh/README.md

-# KIAUH

-## Klipper Installation And Update Helper
+# KIAUH - Klipper Installation And Update Helper

-### ( THIS VERSION IS STILL WORK IN PROGRESS! )
+### ( This script is always work in progress! )

 ![main_menu](https://raw.githubusercontent.com/th33xitus/kiauh/dev-2.0/resources/screenshots/main.png)

 ---

-## First things first: If you decide to use this script, be aware you are using it at your own risk!
+## Disclaimer: Usage of this script happens at your own risk!

+This script is "only" a helping hand for you to get set up in a fast and most comfortable way.

+**This does not mean, it will relieve you of using brain.exe!**

-Give it a try if you want and if you have suggestions or encounter any problems, please report them to me.
+Feel free to give it a try if you want.
+If you have suggestions or encounter any problems, please report them.

+---

 ## Instructions:

+For downloading this script it is best to have git installed on your machine or Raspberry Pi.
-If you haven't git already installed on your machine run `sudo apt-get install git -y` to install git first.
+If you haven't, please run `sudo apt-get install git -y` to install git first.
 You will need it anyways!

-After you have successfully installed git, use the following commands in the given order to download and execute the script.
+After git is installed, use the following commands in the given order to download and execute the script.

 ```shell
 cd ~